KokilSingh/OS-Project-Server-Client-Messaging-System/README.md

 # OS Assignment 1

 ### Want to execute this
 :jack_o_lantern: Haan toh first 🏃 cleanup.out and then server.out after compiling it.
-And then 🏃 as many clients as you want using client.out (After compiling it)
+And then 🏃 as many clients as you want using client.out :)
  <hr>

  ## Problem Statement